 THE SNOWFLAKE

-University Project In collaboration with Deutsche Bahn AG.
+2018University Project In collaboration with Deutsche Bahn AG.

 The Snowflake is the result of a project having as its main theme the Future Forms Workspaces and supported by Deutsche Bahn AG, the largest railway operator and infrastructure owner in Europe.

+The Snowflake is a single floor building conceived as a living organism.
 Its peculiarity is a passive integrated lighting system.
 The building presents indeed a radial ordered array of water columns, which host colonies of algae and bacteria able to generate bioluminescent light.

 Designed as Think Thank, it offers the possibility of working in a spacious, acoustically isolated and, in its optimal form, self-sufficient environment.
 The structure is designed for 30 - 45 workers.